pedrocunha1596/foods_api/README.md

 GET http://localhost:3000/foods/search?name="some_name"&category=category_id
 ```

 4. Create a food in the system.
-For a successful request, all the fields must match the following example:
+For a successful request, all the fields must match the following example.

 ```python
 POST http://localhost:3000/foods